 When you respond to a Stage 3 airspace change consultation, you will do so using the CAA’s consultation tool, Citizen Space.
 This is operated by Delib (the data processor).
-More information about how your information will be treated when you respond to a consultation can be found by clicking on this link.
+The CAA website provides more information about how your information will be treated when you respond to a consultation.

 How long we keep your personal information and why

 We will delete all personal information you have provided us with associated with the airspace change ten years after that change is completed.

 You may withdraw consent at any time, submit an enquiry or make a complaint by emailing FOI.email@example.com.